Not all Vitamin C is created equal

 Another way to increase the vitamin C in your diet is by taking a supplement.

-Does it really matter where our Vitamin C supplements comes from?
+Does it really matter where our vitamin C comes from?

 The Department of Health recommends that our vitamins are best absorbed from our diet but this is not always possible.
 In the last 50 years, nutrient levels in the soil and our food have plummeted and nutritional deficiencies have become common in our energy-dense but nutrient-poor society.
 There are also times, such as when we are ill or under pressure, when we may have increased nutrient requirements and need support via supplements.